Saigesp/vue-d3-charts/CONTRIB.md

     ```
     > See [d3.chart.js](/src/d3.chart.js) for more detail, or [d3.barchart.js](/src/barchart/d3.barchart.js) for an example.

-2. **d3.mynewchart.vue** must be a common vue single file component that interacts with the chart:
+2. **d3.mynewchart.vue** is the single file component that interacts with the chart.
+It extends `/src/d3.chart.vue`:
     ```html
     <script>
     import D3Chart from '../d3.chart.vue';